BACP and BABCP accredited counsellor and UKCP registered

 Training, qualifications & experience

-During the last 16 years I have worked in different settings with children, adolescents, adults and families.
-In addition to private practice, I currently work as a counsellor in secondary education.
-I have previously worked as a counsellor in primary education and in other health care settings (including the NHS), such as bereavement, sexual health, and a rape and sexual assault service, as well as voluntary organisations.
+I have previously worked as a counsellor in primary and secondary education and in other health care settings (including the NHS), such as bereavement, sexual health, and a rape and sexual assault service, as well as voluntary organisations.
 In addition to working as a therapist, I also offer supervision to other counsellors.

 The typical issues that draw people to therapy are depression, anxiety, relationship issues, bereavement, trauma, abuse, sexuality, sexual problems, physical illness/pain, bereavement/loss, low self-esteem, phobias, problems at work/college/school, stress, suicidal feelings, isolation, crisis, infertility/miscarriage, parenting, anger, self-loathing, feelings of failure, feeling wrong and bad, and economic difficulties.
 I am experienced in working with each of these.